timgoalen/timgoalen-portfolio/README.md

 ### Typography
 The site uses a single font - 'Poppins' - with the browser-default sans serif as a fallback in case tyhe main font fails to load correctly.
 Poppins is a contemporary font that fit the mimimalist aesthetic by it by it's design being based on pure geometry.

-The oversized section titles use the thin 100-weight version of the font, with a responsive font-size of:
+The oversized section titles use the thin 100-weight version of the font, with a responsive font-size of `calc(4rem + 0.5vw)`.
-`calc(4rem + 0.5vw)`

 Similar responsive font-sizes are also used for the logo, navbar links and 'About' section paragraph text.

-Google fonts was used to import the font at the top of the linked CSS file.
+Google Fonts was used to import the font at the top of the linked CSS file.

 ### Imagery

-Site imagery cpomsists of a profile headshot at the top of the page and the project promotional images in the 'Credits' section.
+Site imagery consists of a profile headshot at the top of the page and the project promotional images in the 'Credits' section.

 ## Features